steliancorbut/Timestamp-Microservice/README.md

 ## Download and Installation

-To begin using this template, choose one of the following options to get started:
+To begin using this app, choose one of the following options to install/get started:
 * [Download the latest github repo archive](https://github.com/steliancorbut/Timestamp-Microservice)
 * Clone the repo: `git clone https://github.com/steliancorbut/Timestamp-Microservice.git`